MashedD/quake-config/README.md

 # q2repro

-Paks were downloaded from Tastyspleen.net Discord.
+Paks were downloaded from [tastyspleen.net](https://tastyspleen.net) Discord.
-Not sure if I can upload them, so they were not added to this repo, see <.gitignore> for full list.
+Not sure if I can upload them, so they were not added to this repo, see `.gitignore` for full list.